“The holidays are around the corner, time to start my healthy eating plan” – said no one ever!

 The holidays are what we call a “high-risk” time because temptation often gets the better of us, and one temptation can generally lead to more and more.

 Before we know it, we’ve started with a piece or two of Halloween candy, and we’ve eaten our way through the New Year, promising ourselves we’ll start again in 2017.
 Sound familiar?

-The problem is that our biology does now know, nor does it care, that it’s the holiday season.
+The problem is that our biology does not know, nor does it care, that it’s the holiday season.
 And it’s not going to give you a break just because you only see Grandma’s homemade sugar cookies once a year!
 Your biology works the same all year long.
 This means that staying on track with your goals during the holidays is just as important as the middle of June.

 - Set small, manageable goals.
 One of your best weapons for staying on track is to set yourself goals that you can achieve daily.
 This gets you in the right mindset and keeps you thinking about the finish line.
-For instance, “I will get 10,000 steps today” is a good goal to have for the big family get togethers.
+For instance, “I will get 10,000 steps today” is a good goal to have for the big family get-togethers.
 It is specific, measurable, attainable, reasonable and timely.

-Staying on track during the Holidays IS possible, don’t let all of the hype tell you otherwise.
+Staying on track during the holidays is possible, so don’t let all of the hype tell you otherwise.
 It takes consistent focus, commitment to whatever your goals are and a desire to stay healthy.

 Spending the beginning of 2017 feeling frustrated about overindulging during the holidays is no way to ring in the New Year.
 Follow these tips to stay on track and find many other tips and exercises in Brain-Powered Weight Loss that can help.